khannikkey01/sqflite-flutter-repo/README.md

 This is a simple Todo application built using Flutter and sqflite.
 The application allows users to create, read, update, and delete Todo items.

+The main purpose of this application is to use SQFLITE database

 ## Features ##

 Create new Todo items with a title and description.